Election day is April 4

-- Need to know where to go November 8?
-Find your Cook County polling place now and access all voting sites here .
+- Locate your Cook County polling place now and access all voting sites .

-Check your voter registration, find your polling place, and review a sample ballot through the office of the Cook County Clerk .
+- Check your current voter registration through the Cook County Clerk .

 More about registering to vote at the library